penghuitao/PenghuiTao/_posts/2024-02-16-Parallel-Mediation-Model.md

 categories: ["Mediation Analysis"]
 ---

 <p>In addition to the simple mediation model, one of the common models with two mediator variables is the parallel mediation model.
-In this model, it is assumed that there is no temporal order between the two mediator variables, as shown in the figure below.</p>
+In this model, it is assumed that there is no temporal order between the two mediator variables, as shown in the figure below. <b>As before, I want to emphasize that for mediation tests, I strongly recommend that you use experimental designs rather than statistical mediation tests</b>.</p>

 <img src="{{ '/assets/img/20240123/PM1.png' | prepend: site.baseurl }}" id="about-img" style="width: 50%; max-width: 800px;">